 - Yield: 12 pieces of fudge

-- 1/4 cup (56 grams) coconut oil1 (commenters have used unsalted butter with success!)
+- 1/4 cup (56 grams) coconut oil1 (commenters have used unsalted butter for a dairy version with success!)

 - 2 teaspoons vanilla extract

-- 1/2 cup (55 grams) roasted salted peanuts, coarsely chopped, optional – divided
+- 1/2 cup (55 grams) roasted salted peanuts or cashews, coarsely chopped, optional – divided

 - Line a mini muffin pan with 12 waxed or silicone muffin liners.
 You can alternatively line a small container with parchment paper or waxed paper.

 - In a small saucepan, mix together the maple syrup, peanut butter and coconut oil over medium heat.
 If your peanut butter is unsalted, add a pinch of salt.
-At first it won't appear to come together well.
+At first it might not appear to come together well.
 Stirring constantly, bring to a boil and while continuing to stir constantly, boil for about 2 minutes.
-It should have thickened a bit.
+It should have thickened a bit and become glossy.
 If you use a heavy bottom pan, you may need to boil it a little longer.
 Stir in the vanilla until well combined.
-Stir in 5 tablespoons chopped peanuts, if using.
+Stir in 5 tablespoons chopped nuts, if using.

 - This fudge does not travel well (unless you have a cooler!)
-It should be kept refrigerated or frozen.
+It should be kept frozen.

 - Please see the post concerning refined vs. unrefined coconut oil.